ossner/TUMGAD/src/DataStructures/Sequences/Arrays/Arrays.md

 # Array sequence
-An array sequence is basically an arraylist: a java class consisting of an array and methods to modify the array.
+An array sequence is basically an ArrayList: an object consisting of an array and methods to modify the array.

 The space in this array is dynamic
 ---
 ## Dynamic fields